 Our “teammate” is a half-ton animal with a mind of its own.
 We jump obstacles, sometimes our height or greater, frequently coming at them at speed.
 We cannot speak to our partner; we communicate through our body and our mind.
 The thin line of trust between us and our horse can be broken in an instant, with potentially disastrous results.

 Giving our teammate the correct signals and keeping our posture in the saddle while moving at speed and over jumps is incredibly demanding physically.
 We train with our partner over days, weeks and years to hone our trust and perfect the smallest technique.
-If an accident or injury occurs, both ourselves and our horse can develop incapacitating fears that must be overcome through training and mental toughness.
+If an accident or injury occurs, both we and our horse can develop incapacitating fears that must be overcome through training and mental toughness.
 Building (or rebuilding) mutual trust for riding requires extraordinary commitment for both rider and horse.

 For the competitive equestrian, fitness is not merely a desire, it’s a necessity.

 Equestrians are athletes.
-The leg strength and aerobic fitness required by the rider to get a horse around a course well is similar to the demands of cross country running.
+The leg strength and aerobic fitness required by the rider to get a horse around a course well is like the demands of cross country running.
 If you’ve never viewed yourself as an athlete, consider the core strength needed to correctly enter, maintain, and exit the two-point position when jumping your horse.

 Of course, most of us do not compete at the Grand Prix or Olympic levels.
 But good fitness is no less important.
 In horse sports, we are fortunate that we can start riding at almost any level of fitness.
 The basics of sitting on and enjoying the experience can be had without having to take to the gym.
 But, as with most things, there comes a point where “just” riding is no longer enough.
 To continue to improve, our fitness outside of the arena must be a priority.